katerinamargatina/katerinamargatina.github.io/_news/phd.md

 ---

-Just defended my PhD "Exploring Active Learning Algorithms for Data Efficient Language Models" and got it with no corrections!!!
-Beyond happy to finally achieve this milestone!
+I just defended my PhD and got it with no corrections!!!🥰🎓